 - Sheets, blankets and pillows

 - Office consumables – paper, stationery, specific ink cartridges

 - Toys – paints, crayons, colouring in books, jigsaw puzzles (up to 200 pieces), Duplo blocks, soft baby dolls, light balls, large plastic cars/trucks, musical instruments, plastic sandpit toys, push & pull along toys

-Items may be dropped off at Domitilla & Danny Hyams Home (79 Wagenaar Rd/cnr Harris Ave) in Edenglen or at the second hand shop on the corner of 3rd Street & 8th Avenue, Edenvale.
+Items may be dropped off at Domitilla & Danny Hyams Home (79 Wagenaar Rd/cnr Harris Ave) in Edenglen or at the second hand shop at De’ Sun Place, 33, 8th Avenue, Edenvale.